ronka/easyWai/README.md

-accStatement:url | Accessibility statment url link, set false to hide customIcon | pass html element to replace the icon, default font-awesome icon skipContent | css selector to main content, default false
+accStatement:url | Accessibility statment url link, set false to hide customIcon | pass html element to replace the icon, default font-awesome icon skipContent | css selector to main content, default false fade | if set to true, the menu will apper in a fade, default false